ChikaraKabamoto/VIrtual-TryOn-With-reference-to-MatsuoLab-/README.md

 It provides sensory loss focusing on high frequency components.

 ## 3.PatchGAN-tryon.ipynb
 It adopts the structure of PatchGAN for Discriminator.
-(Upload coming soon)